oskarvid/Selma/docs/TSD-instructions.md

 ### Optional custom interval file
 This feature has not been quality tested yet but should in principle work as it should.
+Note that using an exome interval file risks reducing the total interval length to such a small amount of data that the workflow does not finish, this is true for any interval file too.
+The tools are made for germline variant calling so using an exome interval list should only be done if you are aware of this.
-If you want to do use a custom interval list you need to be certain that your interval file is compatible with the default reference files.
+If you want to use a custom interval list you need to be certain that your interval file is compatible with the default reference files.
 The hg38 reference files have chromosome names of the format: `chr1	chr2	chr3	etc`
 For a complete list of contigs in the hg38 reference fasta file you can check out this .dict file: [ftp:/gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38/Homo_sapiens_assembly38.dict](ftp:/gsapubftp-anonymous@ftp.broadinstitute.org/bundle/hg38/Homo_sapiens_assembly38.dict)
 In case it asks for password there is none, just hit enter.